 IMPORTANT!

 Spinner assembly and material flow dividers have not been adjusted at the factory.
 Before spreading material, spread pattern tests must be conducted to properly adjust the spreader.
 THE MANUFACTURER OF THIS SPREADER WILL NOT BE LIABLE FOR MISAPPLIED MATERIAL DUE TO AN IMPROPERLY ADJUSTED SPREADER.

-It is recommended that spread pattern tests be conducted prior to each spreading season, after any spreader maintenance, and periodically during the season.
+Spread pattern tests should be conducted prior to each spreading season, after any spreader maintenance, and periodically during the season.
 Spread pattern tests must be conducted whenever a new product is to be applied.